pearg/pearg_documentation/content/metadata-documentation/mediaflux-explorer.md

 ![](../static/lubuntu_desktop.png)

-Select the HTTPS protocol in the dropdown menu and enter `mediaflux.vicnode.org.au` as the host.
+Select the HTTPS protocol in the dropdown menu and enter `mediaflux.researchsoftware.unimelb.edu.au` as the host.
 The port should automatically change to `443`.

-In the 'Domain' field enter `aaf` and then move to the next field.
-A dropdown menu should then appear below the 'Domain' field (if it doesn't show up immediately, wait a few seconds).
-Select `The University of Melbourne` from the listed institutions.

-Finally, enter your unimelb username (not your email) and password to sign in.
+In the 'Domain' field, enter `unimelb` if you have a unimelb staff account or `student` if you have a unimelb student account.
+Then enter your unimelb username (not your email) and password to sign in.

 <img src="../static/mediaflux_login.png" width=80%>